What is involved in implementing an e-learning system?

 Easy How-tos on Implementing your e-learning strategy

-The use of sound planning techniques is probably the best first step to implementing an e-learning system.
-Good planning should reflect a strategy that is in line with your organization’s resources so you won’t be caught in the middle of an implementation without funds or personnel to finish.
+Sound planning techniques are the best first step to implementing an e-learning system.
+Good planning should reflect a strategy aligned with your organization’s resources so you won’t be caught in the middle of an implementation without funds or personnel to finish.

 The first step in developing a workable plan is to analyze the current situation by gathering factual data.

 If you have a system in place now, evaluate its effectiveness…both in terms of throughput and user satisfaction.
-Even if this is the first time your organization will have its own dedicated training platform, you can still go ahead by developing some statistics.
+Even if this is the first time your organization will have its dedicated training platform, you can still develop some statistics.
 Consider these elements:

 - Number of current users.

 - Estimated number of users in three years.

 - How many courses will you want to offer?

 - How often will new courses be introduced?